 Ejection from boat, man overboard or exposure to carbon monoxide can cause death or serious personal injury.
-Keep passengers seated and do not allow passengers to ride on the bow, cabin deck, gunwale, engine hatch or swim platform while underway.
+Keep passengers seated and do not allow passengers to ride on the bow, cabin deck, gunwale, engine hatch, swim platform or aft facing stern seats while underway.